Turks in Space

 Dünyayı Kurtaran Adam'ın Oğlu (literally The Son of the Man who Saved the World and regularly titled Turks in Space in English) is a 2006 Turkish science fiction action comedy film directed by Kartal Tibet and the sequel to Dünyayı Kurtaran Adam (The Man Who Saved the World).
 Actor/martial artist Cüneyt Arkın reprises his role.

 Plot

-In the future of 2055, the world is in chaos and in need of a governmental system to form peace.
+Set in the future of 2055, the world is in chaos and in need of a governmental system to form peace.
 A still-standing “Orion union” between all the states is all they have.

 The son of Murat from the first film works with his twin brother (who he does not know is his twin brother) in order to save the world.